IronBranded/CAD-Breach-Cost-Simulator/README.md

 The tool allows the input of specific policy parameters to model a realistic recovery scenario:
 * **Coverage Limit:** The maximum aggregate amount the insurer will pay.
 * **Deductible (Retention):** The out-of-pocket amount the organization must pay before insurance triggers.
+* **Premium Hike:** Models the 3-year "tail" of increased premiums following a major claim.

 ---